 Your data is being used by many organisations and yet you have minimal control.
 Sometimes the data used will benefit you.
 Sometimes it will be for the benefit of others.
-The balance is starting to shift in our ever connected world where the gains of giving away your data are not as clear cut as they used to be.
-Now we have more risks to worry about, more threats to manage and yet even more benefit to be enjoyed if we did share our information.
+The balance is starting to shift in our ever connected world where the gains of giving away your data are not as clear-cut as they used to be.
+Now we have more risks to worry about, more threats to manage, and yet even more benefits to be enjoyed if we did share our information.

 Threats are out there…..

 I can give you 5 good reasons why we need to worry about security.
 However, this list is not exhaustible.